Experiential Cognition Lab: Insecure Science

 Cognitive neuroscience using brain imaging has currently come to a stage of mapping and correlation through research and experimentation on human and animal brains.
 The aesthetic of static images of the brain has been around since the 1970s when the first scans captured the brain in cross-sections.
 These static cross-sections of the brain, contrary to our constant dynamic brain activity have since been the subject of standard practice in medical or scientific examinations, to better understand the brain in controlled experiences of the environment which have historically been limited and reduced to still imagery.

-Medical and scientific research done through functional Magnetic Resonance Imaging (fMRI), gives us insights into what part of the brain is active or ‘lit up’ at a given point of time in these controlled environments depicting the frozen neural activity.
-The aesthetic of the still imagery available to common folk fails to ‘capture’ through imagery the constant dynamic activity and complexity of the brain.
+Medical and scientific research done through functional Magnetic Resonance Imaging (fMRI), gives us insights into what part of the brain is active or lit at a given point of time in these controlled environments depicting the frozen neural activity.
+The aesthetic of the still imagery available to common folk fails to capture through their imagery of the constant dynamic activity and complexity of the brain.

 Youtube video: 2 mins 5 sec

 Best viewed on 1080p.

 Experiential Cognition Lab

 Medium: Spoken word, Audio headphones.